Q. What inspired you to create this world of dragons and Vikings?

 Q. How was it seeing your story brought to life on the big screen?

-It was amazing to watch the process of the movie being made.
-It took seven years to make, and the artistry and creativity of the animators, directors, writers, story-board artists, not to mention the actors, was truly astonishing.
+It was amazing to watch the process of the movies being made.
+It took seven years to make the first film and five years to make the second.
+The artistry and creativity of the animators, directors, writers, story-board artists, not to mention the actors, is truly astonishing.

 Q. What was the inspiration to create the hero Hiccup and the other boys?